 Text on the card reads: "Got back to the old place once again.
 Hoping this will find out all well.
 What do you think of our Tower Your Old Chum Andrew".
-The card itself was made by J&M - I assume printers, and it was part of the "Caledonia Series."
+The card itself was made by J. McCulloch and Co printers in Edinburgh, and it was part of the "Caledonia Series."

 The front of the postcard shows the tower in Tain that is attached to the court building - if you look at the last postcard, the base of the tower can be seen on the left hand side.
 The courthouse was built in 1849 with additions in 1873.
-The tower itself, however, is "ancient" (no date found) with it's bell being made in Holland in 1616 - it was formerly part of a prison.
-If you look at the pictures, you can see the difference in the masonry.
+The tower itself, however, is "ancient" (no date found) with its bell being made in Holland in 1616 - it was formerly part of a prison.
+If you look at the pictures, you can see the difference in the masonry between it and the rest of the building.
 More information on the history of the town can be found here.